ben-yeung/twitch-chatbot/README.md

     - Chaining requests and outputting relevant data to Twitch stream chat
 - Note that request urls are hidden in a botconfig.json file as some contain private information
     - Be sure to update or include the relevant url calls accordingly
+- Once a refresh token has been generated, schedule access token refreshes with cron

 ##  Debugging 🔎
 **To get started with initializing a Twitch Chat Bot see:**